 I rarely transcribe my interviews.
 But there are times, especially for longer pieces, where it’s useful to get the full conversation on paper, where you can see it all.

 Here’s why it works: You don’t need to toggle back and forth between your listening and writing applications.
 When you press pause (esc), the app automatically rewinds the recording by 2 seconds so you don’t miss a word.
-When you’re done, just copy-paste the text into a doc.
-(It would be smart if the app were designed to allow you to save it directly to Google Drive.)
+When you’re done, just export the text to markdown, plain text, or Google Docs.
 The data are stored on your browser, not on their servers, so you can use it offline.

-Both Transcribe and Transcribe Pro offer free trials–and you don’t need to provide a credit card, which is nice.
-Transcribe saved me time on several long interviews, but I don’t think I’ll make the purchase.
-I’m not the biggest fan of subscription-based software to begin with and I find the price of the Transcribe plans a bit steep.
-Transcribe costs $20/year.
-Monthly plans for the Pro version, which includes a waveform visualizer, acronym expansion, and one-click export, start at $19, with a pay-as-you-go option for $3 per hour of audio.
+Transcribe offers a free trial–and you don’t need to provide a credit card, which is nice.
+Transcribe saved me time on several long interviews, but, in the end, I haven’t made the purchase.
+I’m not the biggest fan of subscription-based software to begin with and I find the price of the Transcribe plan a bit steep.
+The self-transcribe fee is $20/year and you can purchase add-on packs for auto-transcription at $6 per 60 minutes.

 So, I’m still looking for a good low-priced Transcription app.
 What do you use?